Fatal police shootings in 2021 set record since The Post began tracking, despite public outcry

 “The good news is, things aren’t getting an awful lot worse,” Zimring said of the 2021 total.
 “And the very bad news is that they’re not getting better, either.”

-The demographics of the people fatally shot have remained largely constant since The Post started tracking after police in Ferguson, Mo., killed Michael Brown in 2014, gathering information from news coverage, social media posts and police records.
+The demographics of the people fatally shot have remained largely constant since The Post started tracking after a police officer in Ferguson, Mo., killed Michael Brown in 2014, gathering information from news coverage, social media posts and police records.
 Although the FBI launched its own data collection program to track police use of force in 2019, a lack of participation by departments has put that program’s existence at risk.

 Last year, all but 15 percent of people shot and killed by officers were armed, according to The Post’s data.
 Ninety-four percent were men.
 Roughly 14 percent had known mental health struggles, down from about one-fifth in the two previous years and about one-fourth in 2016 and 2015.

 Sixteen percent of people fatally shot last year were killed after police responded to a domestic-disturbance call.
 Eleven percent were fatally shot after someone called 911.
-(Data on racial demographics were too incomplete to provide meaningful analysis.
+(Data on racial demographics was too incomplete to provide meaningful analysis.
 Such data can require additional months of research to finalize.)

 Among the highest-profile of the killings after a 911 call was that of Ma’Khia Bryant, a teenager in Ohio’s foster system.
 After two people called police to ask for help, body-camera footage shows, a Columbus police officer arrived and saw Bryant swing at another person’s head with what appeared to be a knife.
 The officer yelled, “Get down!” several times and then fired four shots at Bryant.